ros-navigation/navigation2/nav2_smart_planner/README.md

-# Dijkstra Planner
+# Smart Planner

-The DijkstraPlanner is a [planning module](../doc/requirements/requirements.md) that implements the `nav2_tasks::ComputePathToPose` interface.
+The SmartPlanner is a [planning module](../doc/requirements/requirements.md) that implements the `nav2_tasks::ComputePathToPose` interface.

 A planning module implementing the `nav2_tasks::ComputePathToPose` interface is responsible for generating a feasible path given start and end robot poses.
 It provides the equivalent functionality to a [GlobalPlanner](http://wiki.ros.org/nav_core#BaseGlobalPlanner) in ROS1 [MoveBase](http://wiki.ros.org/move_base).